FLASH SALE: Get 10% off all Barcelona Passes! Sale ends Wednesday, October 17th, 2018. Follow the link to learn more.

 For me, the biggest takeaway was absorbing Antoni Gaudi’s whimsical architecture scattered throughout the city.
 It’s something you won’t find anywhere else, and it gives Barcelona a decidedly different vibe from the rest of the continent.

 As with many major cities, Barcelona offers a sightseeing pass that can help you save both time and money.
-I happen to love most city passes, but not all of them are right for every traveler.
+I happen to love most of these passes, but not all of them are right for every traveler.
 Today, we’ll take a look at the Barcelona Pass to see if it is the right fit for your travel plans.

 So, what are we waiting for?
 Let’s get started!